descostesn/chromglycomethods/figure4/C/README.md

 ## Figure Generation

-Using the union of peaks as the reference loci, compute a matrix of O-GlcNac without and with Auxin treatment.
+Because of possible differences in seeds to perform the clustering, the matrix is built on the already sorted regions.
+The following computes a matrix of O-GlcNac without and with Auxin treatment.
 This matrix is used to plot a heatmap with K-means clustering with 5 groups (deeptools v3.5.5):

 ```
 #!/bin/bash